Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Related Work

-Structure learning techniques can be split into two groups; those where patterns are user-defined (\notion{templates}) and those where patterns are identified automatically in the data.

-\paragraph{Learning with templates.} Given a database, a set of positive (true) facts and a set of negative (false) facts, \notion{inductive logic programming} (ILP) techniques compute a theory that entails all positive facts and no negative facts.
+\paragraph{ILP.} Given a database, a set of positive (true) facts and a set of negative (false) facts, \notion{inductive logic programming} (ILP) techniques compute a theory that entails all positive and no negative facts.
 Popular approaches to learn Datalog theories are \notion{FOIL} \citep{FOIL}, \notion{MDIE} \citep{mdie} and \notion{Inspire} \citep{Inspire}, while approaches specifically designed for MLNs include \notion{BUSL} \citep{mihalkova_bottom-up_2007} and \notion{BOOSTR} \citep{boostr}.
 BOOSTR simultaneously learns the rules and their weights, using functional gradient boosting \citep{friedman2000greedy}.
 However, the quality of the theories learnt by BOOSTR drastically decreases in the absence of user-defined patterns \citep{prism}.
-The inherent limitation of these approaches is the requirement of domain expertise when defining patterns.

-\paragraph{Learning without templates.}\notion{LSM} is a popular MLN-based structure learner that does not require templates \citep{lsm}.
+The inherent limitation of these approaches is the need for domain expertise to define patterns. \notion{LSM} is a popular MLN structure learner that does not require templates \citep{lsm}.
 It identifies patterns by running random walks over a hypergraph representation of the data, but lacks guarantees on the quality of the mined patterns. \notion{PRISM} \citep{prism} is an efficient pattern-mining technique with theoretical guarantees on the quality of mined patterns, solving this limitation, but still failing to scale.
-Our empirical results (Appendix~\ref{appx:experimentalDetails}) show that SPECTRUM scales significantly better than BOOSTR, PRISM, and LSM, without requiring domain expertise.
-Similar to PRISM, we provide guarantees on the theory utility.